Mustafa Necati: As a politician in the Republic of Turkey

 As soon as the Republic was proclaimed on 29 October 1923, Mustafa Necati became a government minister of İsmet İnönü’s cabinets.
 His first seat was Minister of Exchange Construction and Settlement in the 1st government of Turkey.
 This was a very important seat for its main responsibility was the Population exchange between Greece and Turkey.
 In the 2nd government of Turkey he was the Minister of Justice.
 However his most important seat was that of Minister of National Education following a revision in the 4th government of Turkey.
 As such he presented the draft bill which allowed the establishment of the Language Council to the Turkish Parliament in March 1926.
 He kept this post in the 5th government of Turkey till his death.

 Nation schools

-Up to 1928 the Arabic script was used in Turkey.
-However, the Turkish language has 8 vowels and the Arabic script remained incapable in reproducing the Turkish words.
+Up to June 1930, the Arabic script was used in Turkey.
+Proponents argued that because the Turkish language has eight vowels, the Arabic script did not fully represent Turkish words.
 Nevertheless, being the script of Quran it was considered to be inalterable.
 But president Atatürk decided to adopt Latin alphabet (with small changes).
 Moreover, he insisted that the reform should be carried out immediately.
 In addition to adding the Latin alphabet to school curricula, short term courses for the adults called Nation's schools (Millet Mektebi) were established.
 As the minister of National Education, Mustafa Necati was responsible for establishing these courses.
 The courses were successful and Necati was later considered to be one of the pioneers of the new Turkish alphabet.